 Further, as with pH readings, don’t just take them – make sure that you take appropriate action as well.

 Top Off Nutrients in the Hydroponic Reservoir Regularly

 Depending on your daily pH and EC readings, you may or may not need to adjust the pH levels much between water changes (which should happen every two weeks).

-When you do need to add nutrients, do it carefully, and then take readings again and adjust until it is where you want/need it to be.
+When you do need to add mix and add nutrients, do it carefully, and then take readings again and adjust until it is where you want/need it to be.

 Don’t be afraid to make mistakes, they can allow being adjusted or otherwise fixed.

 Aside from taking readings from the water each day, keep an eye on the actual water levels themselves as you may need to add a splash of water to the reservoir sometimes.

 The water level is set at the root zones of plants, so don’t let it drop down or the water roots will become exposed to direct air and begin to rot.

 Depending on factors like sunlight, airflow, humidity, and temperatures of the space your system occupies, water may need to be topped off barely every few days to every single day.